tejashah88/node-alexa-smapi/test/README.md

 - CLIENT_ID - clientId from your `test/data/secrets.json` within quotes to correctly bash-escape it.
 - CLIENT_SECRET - clientSecret from your `test/data/secrets.json`.
 - REFRESH_TOKEN - refreshToken from your `test/data/secrets.json` within quotes to correctly bash-escape it.
+- TEST_CERTIFICATION - flag to indicate if certification should be run or not.
+If not defined, it will be set to false.

 # Test configuration options
 Due to the asynchronous nature of this test suite, you may need to adjust one of the following configuration parameters so the test suite complete successfully.